Skylake-dev/Notes/Computer Security/Computer Security.md

 These killer packets attacks work because:
 - incomplete protocol specifications, do not say how to handle special cases
-- programmers tested agains reasonable cases
+- programmers tested against reasonable cases

 It was actually considered good practice not to be too strict in accepting packets that were not strictly formatted to increase intercompatibility between different TCP/IP stacks.
 See [here](https://en.wikipedia.org/wiki/Robustness_principle).
 >"be conservative in what you do, be liberal in what you accept from others"    Postel